 This easy garbanzo bean soup is inspired by the classic Italian chickpea soup called pasta e ceci.
 It’s a hearty one pot vegetarian soup for fall or winter.

 From start to finish, you’ll get this soup packed with vegetables and garbanzo beans to your table in under one hour.
 And this garbanzo bean soup provides a great example for how to create your own soup recipes.

-Key ingredient: garbanzo beans
+About garbanzo beans

 Chickpeas and garbanzo beans are the exact same thing.
 The term “chickpea” comes from the French “pois chiches” and from the Latin “cicer.”
 Garbanzo, on the other hand, supposedly comes from Spanish via the Basque “garbantzu,” a combination of “garau” (“seed”) and “antzu” (“dry”).